 “You can have low hold, medium hold, high hold and extra high hold.
 They dry very quickly; they have a very fine mist and they feel good [on hair].”

-Okay, now for the million-dollar question: What’s the big deal with alcohol free hairspray?
-What’s the difference between an alcohol free hairspray and a regular alcohol hairspray, if there is one?
+What’s the difference between an alcohol free hairspray and a regular alcohol hairspray?

 Hmm.
 Not very appealing.
-And as for the effects of alcohol, does it actually dry out your hair?
+Does it actually dry out your hair?

 “No. The alcohol evaporates so quickly that there’s nothing that’s going to happen to your hair.”

 We hope this interview shed some light on the differences between alcohol free hairspray and product with alcohol in it.
 There are options for both formulas, so whichever you prefer, you’ll be able to style your hair and use hairspray to do it.